Greenikun/plc_ros_demo/readme_ros_2_open_plc_mqtt_automation.md

 ---

 ## License
-MIT (or your preference).
-Update this section before publishing.

 ---

 ### Acknowledgements
-Thanks to the OpenPLC and ROS communities.
-This project is part of a personal **Automation Project Resume Booster** initiative.
+Thanks to the OpenPLC, NodeRED, MQTT, and ROS communities.